Yagiz2873/Data-Analysis-For-Online-Retail-Dataset-/README.md

 * **4. Recommendation Systems with Appriori Algorithm**
 * **5. Data Visualization on PowerBI**

-#### NOTE: If you want to use my analyses for your studies or projects please refer me.
+#### NOTE: If you want to use my analyses for your studies or projects please refer me on them.
 I don't apply a strict license protocol because everyone can perform these analyses but I want to increase my recognition to find a job :)